catseye/Chrysoberyl/article/Retrocomputing.md

 AmigaBasic was the name of the "advanced" variant of BASIC that shipped with AmigaDOS.
 It was developed by Microsoft.

-[E-UAE](http://www.rcdrummond.net/uae/) is an emulator for the Amiga 500 architecture (and several other models such as the Amiga 2000.)
-E-UAE is written in C++ and available under the GPL.
+Emulators: There's an emulator for the Amiga 500 architecture (and several other models such as the Amiga 2000) called UAE which.
+It's written in C++ and available under the GPL, and every decade or so, gets forked into a new incarnation.
+A few years ago, [E-UAE](http://www.rcdrummond.net/uae/) was the thing, but now it's apparently FS-UAE.

 ### IBM PC compatible

 *   wikipedia: [IBM PC compatible](https://en.wikipedia.org/wiki/IBM_PC_compatible)

-The CPU is a 8086, or 80286, 80386, 80486... or just ["X86"](https://en.wikipedia.org/wiki/X86).
+Rundown: The CPU was a 8086, or 80286, 80386, 80486... or just ["X86"](https://en.wikipedia.org/wiki/X86).
 Or ["IA-32"](http://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-1-manual.html).
 Until you get to the 64-bit architectures — but that's not retrocomputing anymore.  (yet.)

-Probably a 486 with a BIOS, keyboard, and basic VGA is the minimum to make it worthwhile to emulate any Cat's Eye Technologies project that claims to run on an "IBM PC compatible."
+For any Cat's Eye Technologies project that claims to run on an "IBM PC compatible," probably a 486 with a BIOS, keyboard, and basic VGA is the minimum to make it worthwhile.

 Some modern PC's can handle running that sort of legacy setup, but most don't.
 Or at least, I wouldn't risk it anymore.
 Better to run it under an emulator.